 SharpShooter Funding© is available 7 days per week.
 You can call into our office Toll Free (866) 644 1353 Monday through Friday 8am – 8pm.
 Saturday 8am – 4pm and Sunday 9am – 1pm.
 You can also email in anytime at firstname.lastname@example.org

 Small Business Funding can provide immediate cash flow, strengthen your Canadian Business and/or working capital for your Canadian Business.
 When used properly, this can allow a business to improve sales and profit.
 A Canadian business gains an advantage when they get immediate cash that can be used to purchase inventory at a substantially less price.
 Suppliers sometimes offer a small discount (around 2%) when they get paid immediately (or usually within a 10-day period.)
 In this case, it can work out that the discounted supplies and subsequent profit made from them offset the cost of borrowing money.
 When this strategy works in a Canadian business’s favor, they have gained financial power.
 The bottom line is that it’s up to the business seeking financing to get all the necessary information, read the fine print and to develop their strategy from there.

 Canadian Applicants for Small Business Funding will submit merchant account statements and business bank statements so that the Small Business Funder has a good idea of sales history, seasonal ups and downs, and cash flow activity.
 All of these affect repayments.

 One of the most highly touted advantages is that it said to be a fast and easy application process.
 In fact, most Small Business Funders offer online applications.
 Approval rates tend to be high and the turn-around time on applications can be as short as a few business days.
-Bank loans, in comparison, require a lot of lead time and have a complex application process, heavy documentation and strict lending restrictions.
+Bank funding, in comparison, require a lot of lead time and have a complex application process, heavy documentation and strict funding restrictions.

 Retail merchants have long been considered risky by the banking industry.
 Failure rates are very high for small retail businesses, service companies and restaurants.